garetht/SublimeTemplater/README.markdown

 # Installation
 ## Package Control Installation
-When SublimeTemplater is officially released it will be available on [Sublime Package Control](https://sublime.wbond.net/).
-Press `ctrl`+`shift`+`p` on Windows/Linux and `cmd`+`shift`+`p` on a Mac to bring up Sublime's Command Pallete, then type `install package` to bring up Package Control's package selector.
+When SublimeTemplater is officially released it will be available on [Sublime Package Control](https://sublime.wbond.net/). **It is not yet available there.** Press `ctrl`+`shift`+`p` on Windows/Linux and `cmd`+`shift`+`p` on a Mac to bring up Sublime's Command Pallete, then type `install package` to bring up Package Control's package selector.
 It should be the first selection.
 Type "SublimeERB," which, again, should be the first selection, and then hit enter.

 ### Quick Manual Installation: Mac OS X
 Run the following commands: